 - High BMI: The World Health organization reports that high body mass index is an indicator of high cataract risk.

-These drugs which make you more light-sensitive to sunlight cause chemical changes to tissue which, in turn,
+cholesterol as well as and antibiotics.
+Drugs which make you more light-sensitive to sunlight cause chemical changes to tissue which, in turn,

 - Birth control pills